 The Daily Office – Morning, Midday and Evening Prayer – is at the core of the life of the Northumbria Community.
-A regular cycle of daily prayers constitutes the essential rhythm of life around which other activities can take their proper place.
+A regular cycle of daily prayers constitutes the essential rhythm of life, around which other activities can take their proper place.

 In this respect the Community follows the rich tradition of monastic communities through the centuries.
-At the Nether Springs, the mother house of the Community, the Office is said or sung at set times in the chapel; when companions in the Community meet together, saying the Office can be a routine part of the meeting; and individuals and families can use it in their homes as part of daily life.
+At Nether Springs, the mother house of the Community, the Office is said or sung at set times in the chapel; when Companions in the Community meet together, saying the Office can be a routine part of the meeting; and individuals and families can use it in their homes as part of daily life.

 The Office can be said anywhere, but, for Morning and Evening Prayer, it is recommended that a quiet place, as free from interruptions as possible, is chosen.
 Our lives are usually too full of noise, so this is the ideal moment of the day to experience real silence.

-Starting and ending
+Starting and ending the Daily Office

 Daily Office (and indeed all the liturgies in this prayerbook) are best begun and ended with a period of reflective silence; and by affirming that the prayers are said in ‘the name of the Father, and of the Son and of the Holy Spirit.’
 Many (especially those whose church tradition usually scorns such gestures) find that making the sign of the cross at this juncture helps to reinforce the significance of the words.

 We receive many requests for permission to reproduce parts of our liturgy or other items from Celtic Daily Prayer Books 1 and 2.
 We are greatly encouraged that so many people find help and inspiration from our published resources and we want to enable as many people as possible to make use of them.